 Scarborough’s narratives are like the Sanskrit ‘Maya’, where things are not what they seem and are constantly changing.
 There is an acute awareness of the artist’s hand and temperament.
 Brushwork is probing and restless and directs the eye in frenetic forays.
 Line is integral to the work.
 Thick staccato black lines, reminiscent of early 20th century European expressionism, share the space with sharp pencil lines that meander and morph in all directions.
 The work has a sense of urgency akin to a journey or quest.
 The thematic drama and the performance of the paint are inseparable.

-Scarborough is a virtuoso painter.
+Scarborough was a virtuoso painter.
 Organic forms seem to build up and break down before our eyes.
 Nothing is predictable.
 Textured surfaces, dense and impenetrable give way to large areas of white untouched canvas. here is diversity of scale and some of the smallest marks pack a combustible energy.
 Canvases pulsate.
 Scarborough has imbued the work with a living presence.

-“Each painting to me is a new adventure,” says Scarborough.
+“Each painting to me is a new adventure,” said Scarborough.
 “I can see in my mind’s eye that it’s a moment of purity with unintentional strokes and a push-pull effect going on in my mind.
-It’s expressionism as the first stroke of the brush hits the canvas.”
+It’s expressionism as the first stroke of the brush hits the canvas.
 My creativity comes mostly in the evenings.
 While most folks are winding down, I am fueled with energy from my thoughts and feelings of what is going on in my life, my friends, my family, and the world around me whether it is good, bad, or indifferent.
 Those restless thoughts and powerful feelings have nowhere to go for me other than out of my head and onto the canvas!
 I surround myself with calming music in medium to low lighting.
 I can paint for an hour, two hours, or all-night and into the early morning.
 When the painting is complete, it is an extraordinary relief for my mind and body.
 At times, I am absolutely exhausted.
 But viewing my work at its completion can be very moving.
 Therapeutic.
-Comforting.
+Comforting.”